choijin/Portfolio/README.md

 ## [Project x: Twitter Data Pipeline](https://choijin.github.io/Twitter_Data_Pipeline_ETL/)

-Data engineering project where I used Airflow to perform ETL process on Twitter data by executing tasks inside Docker containers.
+Data engineering project using Airflow to perform ETL process on Twitter data and executing tasks inside Docker containers
 * Executed data extraction from the Twitter API (Tweepy)
 * Transformed JSON data into CSV using Python scripts and libraries (Pandas, JSON)
 * loaded the processed data into AWS S3 buckets for storage using Python SDK, boto3